bentasker/python_status_checker/README.md

 A Prefect flow designed to run HTTP/1 and HTTP/2 reachability checks against monitored URLs.

-Probe metrics are then written into InfluxDB for later consumption.

-Ultimately, this will feed in to [My Status Page](https://bentasker.github.io/status_page/)
+Probe metrics are then written into InfluxDB for later consumption, ultimately, feeding in to [My Status Page](https://bentasker.github.io/status_page/)

 ----